pulumi/pulumi-hugo/themes/default/content/product/_index.md

                 icon: code
                 icon_color: yellow
                 description: |
-                    Use TypeScript, JavaScript, Python, Go, and .NET to model cloud infrastructure by leveraging the features of each language.
+                    Use TypeScript, JavaScript, Python, Go, .NET, Java, and YAML to model cloud infrastructure by leveraging the features of each language.

               - title: Build on any cloud